Timelines can help us get a sense of the order and duration of events in people’s lives. Timelines of Abraham and Jacob are presented below.

 Three consecutive generations of God’s chosen men.

-In this newsletter, we look at the lives of two of these men: Abram, whose name God changed to Abraham, and Jacob, whose name God changed to Israel.
+In this post, we look at the lives of two of these men: Abram, whose name God changed to Abraham, and Jacob, whose name God changed to Israel.
 Whenever God changed people’s names, their new names had a meaning in his plan for the world.

 “Abraham” means “father of many nations” or “father of a multitude”, presumably intended as a daily reminder to him (and Sarah) of God’s promises.
 It can still remind us of God’s faithfulness today.